klavins/LeanBook/md/src/Equality.md

 example : ∀ p , p ≠ on_right p := by
   sorry
 ```
- # NOTE

-The `trivial` tactic actually figures out when to apply noConfusion
+ Note: The `trivial` tactic actually figures out when to apply noConfusion
 ```lean
 theorem t10 : ed ≠ steve := by
   intro h